chareeselam/binding/README.md

 A study of color through perception, interaction, and transition.

 ## Overview
 **Binding** is a web-based project built with HTML and CSS in response to three texts that explore color as an experience.
-The site translates typographic ideas into interactive systems, examining how color shapes the way we perceive, compare, and understand the world around us.
+The site translates conceptual ideas about color into an interactive system, exploring how color influences the way we perceive, compare, and interpret information.

 ## Context